-Croaking Gourami VS Sparkling Gourami
+Croaking Gourami vs Sparkling Gourami

 So you fancy a Gourami in your tank, and you have decided to narrow it down to two.
 The Croaking Gourami VS Sparkling Gourami.
 But what is the difference between the two of them?
-Gouramis are a popular fish amongst aquarists generally due to their colours and the fact that they are relatively hardy fish and friendly natured.
+Gouramis are a popular fish amongst aquarists generally due to their colors and the fact that they are relatively hardy fish and friendly natured.
 Let’s first take a look at the Sparkling Gourami.

 The Sparkling Gourami

-In general, the Sparkling Gourami, also known as the Pygmy Gourami is a peaceful breed of fish that will look good in most types of freshwater aquariums.
+In general, the Sparkling Gourami, also known as the Pygmy Gourami, is a peaceful breed of fish that will look good in most types of freshwater aquariums.
 They originate from slow, sluggish waters in Thailand, Cambodia, and Vietnam.
 For this reason, you won’t want too much of a flow in your tank.
 Just a slight trickle to break the surface of the water will suffice.
 Their natural habitat is usually quite thick vegetation.
 So don’t forget to add plenty of plants to their tank.
 They will generally live with most other fish in your tank due to their peaceful nature.

-Water Parameters
+Water Parameters and Sparkling Gourami Temperature

-Due to the labyrinth organ that this fish has they really aren’t as fussy as some other fish when it comes to water conditions.
+Due to the labyrinth organ that this fish has, they really aren’t as fussy as some other fish when it comes to water conditions.
 The labyrinth gland works a bit like a backup lung.
-This means if the water that they live in is a bit short on oxygen it isn’t too much of a problem.
+This means if the water that they live in is a bit short on oxygen, it isn’t too much of a problem.
 The fish will just take air from the surface to breathe.
 Be sure when filling your aquarium to leave the water level down an inch or two.
 This will allow room for oxygen that the fish can breathe.
 This little trick they have makes them a fairly easy fish to look after and popular with beginners.

 All that said you don’t want to ignore the parameters though.
 Ideally, it should be a PH of between 6.0 and 7.5.
 The temperature should be between 76 and 82F.
-When it comes to the hardness aim between 4-8 KH.
+When it comes to the hardness, aim between 4-8 KH.
 You should be aiming to do a water change about once a week, changing about a quarter of your tank’s water.
 Anymore could change your parameter levels too drastically.

 What To Feed Sparkling Gourami

 When it comes to diet, the Sparkling Gourami is an Omnivore.
 This basically means that they will eat plants and animals.
 As with all Omnivores, you will want to vary their diet to keep them in tip-top condition.
 Protein is an important part of their diet.
 Daphnia and blood worm are good sources of protein and should be considered in their diet along with fish-friendly veggies.
-Like with a lot of fish there are flakes available specially formulated for Gouramis.
+Like with a lot of fish, there are flakes available specially formulated for Gouramis.
 This is also ok to use.

-Sparkling Gourami Tank mates
+Sparkling Gourami Tank Mates

 Certainly one of the Sparkling Gouramis’ main plus points is how easy going they are with other fish breeds.
 This species of Gourami is certainly a lover and not a hater when it comes to tank mates.
 Because of their small size, about one and a half inches fully grown, it is wise to mix them with other small fish to prevent them from getting bullied.
-With this in mind fish such as Neon Tetras, Cardinal Tetras, Pearl Gourami, Cory Catfish, and Dwarf Pencil fish are all good tank mates for Sparkling Gouramis.
+With this in mind, fish such as Neon Tetras, Cardinal Tetras, Pearl Gourami, Cory Catfish, and Dwarf Pencil fish are all good tank mates for Sparkling Gouramis.

 To Sum Up The Sparkling Gourami